 The cooperative sector consists of 842 cooperative banks (Volks- und Raiffeisenbanken) and one central cooperative bank (DZ Bank AG).
 It accounts for 50% of institutions by number and 18% of total bank assets.
 The cooperative banks are owned by their members, who are usually their depositors and borrowers as well.
 By virtue of their legal form, cooperative banks have a mandate to support their members, who represent about half of their customers.
 But cooperative banks also provide banking services to the general public.
 Like the savings banks, cooperative banks have a regional focus and are subject to the regional principle.

 The number of banks in Germany has dropped sharply in recent years, and by 52% since 1995.
 Consolidation to achieve economies of scale has taken place largely within the existing pillars.
-Most consolidation in the savings bank and cooperative sectors (contrary to mergers in the private sector) has been the result of stress rather than proactive business considerations.
+In most cases in the savings bank and cooperative sectors (contrary to mergers in the private sector), consolidation has been the result of stress rather than proactive business considerations.
 Pressure to further consolidate in the coming years stems from the low interest rate environment and banking regulation in recent years such as Basel III which increased banks’ capital requirements substantially.
 German banks fear that real estate and corporate finance could be particularly affected and could seriously restrict banks’ lending capacity.

 Nevertheless, accompanied by low interest rates and the overall extraordinarily favourable financing conditions, lending to companies and the self-employed has with €974 billion in 2019, increased compared to the previous year (+4.3%).
 Due to the German Energy Transition and the new EU Action Plan “Financing Sustainable Growth“, banks have launched many initiatives in recent years to promote sustainable financing.